Experimental two-way communication with one photon: Acknowledgements

-\textbf{Acknowledgements:} we would like to thank Marcus Huber, {\"A}min Baumeler and Tommaso Demarie for useful discussions. \textbf{Funding:} we acknowledge support from the European Commission through QUCHIP (No. 641039), and from the Austrian Science Fund (FWF) through CoQuS (W1210-4) and NaMuG (P30067-N36), the U.S. Air Force Office of Scientific Research (FA2386-17-1-4011), and Red Bull GmbH.
+We would like to thank Marcus Huber, Tommaso Demarie and Tiago Batalh\~{a}o for useful discussions.
+P.W. acknowledges support from the European Commission through QUCHIP (No. 641039) and ErBeStA (No. 00942), and from the Austrian Science Fund (FWF) through CoQuS (W1210-4) and NaMuG (P30067-N36), the U.S. Air Force Office of Scientific Research (FA2386-17-1-4011), and Red Bull GmbH. \"A.B. acknowledges the Swiss National Science Foundation (SNSF) under grant 175860, and the Erwin Schr\"odinger Center for Quantum Science \& Technology (ESQ).
+F.D.S. acknowledges acknowledges financial support through a DOC Fellowship of the Austrian Academy of Sciences.
+J.A.K. acknowledges support from the Singapore National Research Foundation (NRF-NRFF2013-01).